guitar gift guide Line 6 HX Stomp Review

 At this point in my guitar playing career, I really don’t feel the need to go to a big chain music store and listen to some kid (who let’s face it, doesn’t know as much as I do) demo and talk about the gear I need or use playing guitar 200+ gigs per year.

-Guitar Gear Necessities
+Guitar Gear Essentials

 I get emails from readers regularly asking questions about picks, strings and what amps I’m using live or in videos I’ve posted.
 Well, here ya go…